The Creative Conductor

 Have a listen to the audio documentary here.

-TangleTrad, and the TangleBox were invented by Sinead Hayes during the Darmstadt Summer Course 2023, as a way to move the needle of our reverence for Irish Traditional Music.
+TangleTrad, and the TangleBox were invented by Sinead Hayes during the Darmstadt Summer Course 2023, as a pathway to engagement with Irish Traditional Music for classical musicians.

 It’s a tricky one to summarise.
 Probably best to dive in here and read for yourself!